Qronikarz/TagsResearch/components/tagsresearch.md

 https://github.com/microsoft/VoTT - Visual Object Tagging Tool: An electron app for building end to end Object Detection Models from Images and Videos.

+https://www.youtube.com/watch?v=wTQeMkYRMcw - Tags explanation and a concept of advanced tagging feature

+https://news.ycombinator.com/item?id=33248391 - 250+ comments detailed discussion about tagging systems, problems and avantages

+https://recognize-anything.github.io/ - open-source image recognition models that can be included into programs